Frequently Asked Questions

 Professionals will often instead use terms such as “isolation distress” or “separation related problem behaviours” to avoid confusion.
 These can manifest in a multitude of ways including panting, drooling, pacing, barking, whining, howling, destructive behaviour, eliminating (when the dog is already house trained), pawing or scratching at doors, trying to escape, and sometimes self-harm.

-Can separation anxiety be fixed?
+Can my dog’s problems be fixed?

 When we are working with sentient, individual animals with their own unique genetic makeup, environment, learning history, and medical concerns, it isn’t ethical for me to make broad generalisations or guarantees.
 That being said, with the right kind of training and support, the prognosis is very good!
 It is not a fast process, but it can be treated.